Choosing the best mattress: Supporting mattresses

-Be careful of so-called orthopaedic beds as they can often be too firm.
-Personally, in order of preference, the Tempur Memory Foam Mattress, followed by the pocket sprung mattresses and then the coil sprung mattresses is how I would rate them.
+Be careful of so-called orthopedic beds as they can often be too firm.
+Personally, in order of preference, the Tempur Memory Foam Mattress, followed by the pocket sprung mattresses and then the coil-sprung mattresses are how I would rate them.
 A mattress topper is a good idea but only as long as the mattress beneath is in good condition.
-You?d do well to think of the height of the bed too as the higher the bed is from the ground, the easier it is to get out from.
+You’d do well to think of the height of the bed too as the higher the bed is from the ground, the easier it is to get out from.

 For more information about Posture and Ways To Help